What is the definition and cause of early endometriosis?

 One key identification point that indicates the development of early endometriosis is angiogenesis.
 Vascular change and formation of new, or enlarging capillary beds is always part of the inflammatory process.
 Usually, these changes migrate upward from deeper layers up to the surface of the peritoneum as new blood vessels form.
 This process of new blood vessel formation is called angiogenesis.
 Different formations of angiogenesis, including elevation, spiral formation and budding (also called sprouting) may be identified easily with Aqua Blue™ inspection technique.
 Increased vascularity along with new nerve formation might explain the unparalleled pain in cases of early to late endometriosis.

 The most common peritoneal location for early endometriosis is where the ovary rests and where tubal openings are in contact, which is called the ovarian fossa and uterosacral plate.

 What causes early endometriosis symptoms?

-Endometriosis typically occurs on the lining of the organs in the pelvic and intra-abdominal areas (peritoneum).
-Even in an early stage of disease, the lesions containing endometrium like stroma and glands are hormonally reactive and associated with increased immune system activity and inflammation.
+Endometriosis typically occurs in the lining of the organs in the pelvic and intra-abdominal areas (peritoneum).
+Even in an early stage of disease, the lesions containing endometrium-like stroma and glands are hormonally reactive and associated with increased immune system activity and inflammation.
 These particular implants cause chronic recurrent bleeding and inflammation, which can ultimately lead to fibrosis (thickening and scarring of the areas affected).

 Who is most affected by early endometriosis?